Tembleque, Spain

 Tembleque is a municipality located in the province of Toledo, Castile-La Mancha, Spain.

 According to the 2010 census (INE), the municipality had a population of 2 390 inhabitants, but it has since declined.

 History

 The name is of Iberian origin.
 At that time there were a lot of villages with names ending in "que".

 After the reconquest of Toledo, the village belonged to the Knights Hospitaller.

+On the eve of the expulsion of Spain's Jews in 1492, Tembleque had a small Jewish community, remembered through the activities of the moneylender Mose Abenamias, who appears to have been the village's main source of credit.
+Several cases preserved in royal orders show how, after the expulsion, his promissory notes (written promises to repay debts) were sold to Christian residents.